Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Easily traveled for less than $15 a day, backpacking in Pakistan is a dream.
 It’s an offbeat country filled with the friendliest people you’ll ever meet in your travels.
 The chance you’ll meet someone wanting to host you for free— and show you around and pay for everything— is 110%.

-Beyond the savings, Pakistan has something for everyone.
+Beyond being a cheap travel destination, Pakistan has something for everyone.
 Whether you want to camp in the presence of the tallest mountains in the world, have entire Mughal-era wonders to yourself, or drown yourself in spicy delectables day in and day out for less than $3 per day, Pakistan is sure to be worth your while.

 Armenia isn’t usually an instant hit with travelers, but I fell in love with Armenia at first sight.
 Perhaps because of my propensity for unconventional places or my interest for places with a tragic past.
 Regardless, Armenia won my heart despite the short amount of time I spent there.